 About Red Wolves

-Red wolves are one of the most endangered canids in the world.
-In the 1970’s only 14 individuals were thought to still exist in the wild.
-At that time, all of those individuals were captured and put into a zoo breeding program.
-Because of the conservation efforts of U.S. Fish and Wildlife Service and many zoos, the population numbers were able to increase in a protected area in North Carolina, part of their native habitat.
-Red wolf numbers have since decreased again and it is reported that only about 20 wolves remain in their native habitat.
-There are more than 200 red wolves currently in zoos and wildlife facilities.
+In the 1970s, only 14 red wolves were thought to still exist in their native habitat.
+At that time, all of those individuals were brought into human care, where they were placed in a zoo breeding program in an effort to save the species.
+Because of the conservation efforts of the U.S. Fish and Wildlife Service and many zoos, the population numbers have been able to increase in a protected area in North Carolina.
+Unfortunately, the population is once again on the decline, and as few as 20 wolves remain in their native habitat today.